 Principal Consultant, Lucas Tax + Energy Consulting

 Beyond the Federal ITC for solar, there is also a utility rebate for solar available to Duke Energy customers.
-While our installation calendar is full for 2020, to be eligible for the Duke Energy Rebate, we need to get your system contracted and designed before the end of this year so that you can apply when the rebate opens in January 2021.
+To be eligible for the Duke Energy Rebate, we need to get your system contracted and designed so that you can apply when the second portion of the rebate opens July 2021.
 If you’ve thought about going solar in the past, or if it’s in the back of your mind as something you’d be interested in checking out, now’s the time to let us know you’re curious about solar.

 Request a free virtual solar evaluation today!